NVIDIA/libglvnd/src/EGL/icd_enumeration.md

                 how it searches for a library.
-            * If the library path is a relative path containing at least one directory separator, for example `./libEGL_myvendor.so`, the loader's behaviour is currently unspecified.
+            * If the library path is a relative path containing at least one directory separator, for example `./libEGL_myvendor.so`, then the loader is expected to treat it as being relative to the directory containing the JSON file.

 ## ICD installation